qarmin/czkawka/README.md

 | Cache support          | •           |            | •                 |             |
 | In active development  | Yes         | No         | Yes               | Yes         |

+## Other apps
+There are many similar applications to Czkawka on the Internet, which do some things better and some things worse.
+- [DupeGuru](https://github.com/arsenetar/dupeguru) - A lot of options to customize
+- [FSlint](https://github.com/pixelb/fslint) - A little outdated, but have a lot of helpful tools
+- [Fclones](https://github.com/pkolaczk/fclones) - One of the fastest tools to find duplicates, but only in CLI

 ## Contributions
 Contributions to this repository are welcome.

 You can help by creating:
 - Bug reports - memory leaks, unexpected behavior, crashes